This article introduces several procedures for troubleshooting Windows Server Update Service (WSUS).

 Declining superseded updates immediately reduces the number of updates that are being scanned.

-To decline superseded updates or perform any WSUS actions in this situation, you must first stop the clients from connecting the WSUS app pool.
-To do this, connect to the WSUS server by using the WSUS console, and then synchronize the WSUS server with the upstream server and with Configuration Manager.
-It is important to synchronize to the latest version of the update in the Configuration Manager console so that clients will see that WSUS has current and valid updates.
+To decline superseded updates or perform any WSUS actions in a situation where the WSUS application pool recycles too quickly, you can first stop the clients from connecting to the WSUS application pool.
+To do this, connect to the WSUS server by using the WSUS console, and then synchronize the WSUS server with the upstream server and with Configuration Manager (if it is used).
+If you are using Configuration Manager, it is important to synchronize to the latest version of the update in the Configuration Manager console so that clients will see that WSUS has current and valid updates.

 To disconnect the clients, use one of the following methods.

-- Right-click Application pools in the Internet Information Services (IIS) Manager area, and then select Add Application Pool.
+- Right-click Application pools in the Internet Information Services (IIS) Manager area, and then select Add Application Pool to create a test application pool.

-- Select Client web service > Manage application > Advanced settings, and then change the app pool to the test app pool.
+- Select Client web service > Manage application > Advanced settings, and then change the application pool to the test application pool which you created.

 Method 2: Change the port for the WSUS website